The Fermat-Torricelli Problem and Weiszfeld's Algorithm in the Light of Convex Analysis: Introduction

 The paper is organized as follows.
-In Section 2, we proof the existence and uniqueness of the optimal solution.
-We also present the proofs of properties of the optimal solution as well as its its construction using \emph{convex subdifferential}.
-The advantage of using convex analysis when solving the Fermat-Torricelli problem has been observed in many books on convex and nonsmooth analysis; see, e.g., \cite{clsw,gn,r1} and the references therein.
-Section 3 is devoted to revisiting Kuhn's proof of the convergence of the Weiszfeld's algorithm.
-In this section we follow the theme to proof the convergence given by Kuhn \cite{k}, but we include some ingredients from convex analysis to replace for some technical tools in order to make the proof more clear.
+In Section~2 we establish the existence and uniqueness of the optimal solution for the Fermat-Torricelli problem generated by a finite number of points.
+We also present proofs of some properties of the optimal solution and derive its explicit representations for the case of three points using the \emph{convex subdifferential}.
+Various advantages of employing convex analysis when solving the Fermat-Torricelli problem has been revealed in \cite{gn,n2,bn,r1}.
+Section~3 is devoted to revisiting Kuhn's proof of the convergence of Weiszfeld's algorithm.
+In this section we mainly follow the line of proving the convergence given by Kuhn \cite{k}, while with involving new ingredients from convex analysis to replace some technical tools in order to make the proof more clear.

-Throughout the paper, $\B$ denotes the closed unit ball of $\R^n$; $\B(\ox; r)$ denotes the closed ball with center $\ox$ and radius $r$.
+Throughout the paper the symbol $\B$ denotes the closed unit ball of $\R^n$, and $\B(\ox; r)$ stands for the closed ball centered at $\ox$ with radius $r$.